How to use a Chemex Coffee Pot

 How to Use a Melitta Pour-Over Coffee Maker

-The Chemex and Melitta coffee makers are by far the best on the market for those who love brewing coffee by hand.
-We carry numerous Melitta products, but our favorite is the Melitta 6 Cup Porcelain Carafe.
-If you are looking for something that holds the temperature a little longer than go for the 8 Cup Melitta Thermal Carafe Set which holds coffee hot for up to 2-3 hours.
-The Melitta 8 Cup Thermal Carafe Set comes with a lid, so once you are done brewing into the thermal carafe, tighten the lid and you have hot coffee for up to 2 hours.
+The Chemex and Melitta coffee makers are among the best on the market for those who would enjoy discovering the perfect cup of hand crafted coffee.
+We carry several Melitta products, but our favorite is the Melitta 6 Cup Porcelain Carafe.
+If you are looking for something that holds the temperature a little longer, then we recommend the 8 Cup Melitta Thermal Carafe Set which will keep your coffee hot for hours.
+The Melitta 8 Cup Thermal Carafe Set comes with a lid, so once you are done brewing, simply tighten the lid and you have hot coffee for up to 2 hours.

 How to Brew Turkish Coffee